Barclays shaves Staley's pay as whistleblower cloud hangs over CEO

-LONDON (Reuters) - Barclays (BARC.L) cut the overall pay of its chief executive Jes Staley last year, while an ongoing investigation into his efforts to unmask a whistleblower at the British bank could yet lead to him losing some or all of his 2016 bonus.
+LONDON, Feb 22 (Reuters) - Barclays cut the overall pay of its chief executive Jes Staley last year, while an ongoing investigation into his efforts to unmask a whistleblower at the British bank could yet lead to him losing some or all of his 2016 bonus.

-Staley’s pay of 3.88 million pounds in 2017 was 8.5 percent less than he received the previous year, Barclays said on Thursday after reporting results.

 While he earned 2.35 million pounds in fixed base pay last year, Staley’s bonus of 1.07 million pounds was down from 1.32 million in 2016 and less than half of the maximum available.